Speech and Interp Events

 Prose & Poetry

 Using a poetry, short story, parts of a novel, or other published work of prose, students provide an oral interpretation of a selection of materials.
+Students hold their manuscript in a black binder, but delivery should incorporate eye contact, and the student should not simply read the works.

 Dramatic Interp & Humorous Interp